GoldenCorgi/Incognito-Waterfall_SCDFXIBM/README.md

 ![slogan](/assets/slogan.png)

 # Who are we?
-Hi, we are Team Incognito, comprising of You Sheng, Qingyi, Joey and Chloe.
+Team Incognito comprises of You Sheng, Qingyi, Joey and Chloe.
 We are currently Year 1 students from Nanyang Technological University, studying Business and Computing.

 # Short Description